kachunwu/n8n-LiteratureReviewBot/README.md

 ## List of Workflow
 - LiteratureReviewBot: A personal research team that helps do litearture review from specific source
+- ReferenceChecker: A subworkflow that check reference list for hallucination

 ## Ideas to build new workflow
 - ManuscriptPreparationBot: A editor that helps to format and polish manuscript according journal submission guideline